 Other sources of shoulder pain include different types of arthritis, torn cartilage or a torn rotator cuff.
 Swelling of the bursa sacs (which protect the shoulder) or tendons can also cause pain.
 Some people develop bone spurs, which are bony projections that develop along the edges of bones.

 Injuries or bone breaks, even from repetitive movement, can also spark shoulder pain.
-Even certain diseases, like those of the liver, heart or gallbladder can cause pain that travels to the shoulder.
+Even certain diseases, like those of the liver, heart or gallbladder, can cause pain that travels to the shoulder.

 A comprehensive approach to lasting pain relief is close by